Updated: 6 days ago

-A decrease in hip control and pelvic stability have been indicated as a possible cause for several running and sports injuries including runner's knee, iliotibial band syndrome, ACL tears etc. In this article we explain how to test your own hip control.
+Poor hip control and pelvic stability has been indicated as a possible cause of several running and sports injuries, including runner's knee, iliotibial band syndrome, and ACL tears.
+In this article, we explain how to test your hip control.

 In this article: